 We charge $150 per hour depending on the piece, with a $100 minimum.
 Some of our artists are very fast and decide to charge by the piece instead.
 Any budget restraints should be discussed in advance.

 Absolutely not.
 Tattooing is safest in a facility designed specifically for the

 Cleanliness is important, what do you do to provide a safe

-We attend annual Bloodborne Pathogens and Infection Control training to keep up to date on best practices and ever-advancing safety procedures.
-All of our artists uses a completely disposable set up for every tattoo.
+We complete annual Bloodborne Pathogens and Infection Control training to keep up to date on best practices and ever-advancing safety procedures.
+All of our artists use a completely disposable set up for every tattoo.
 Nothing needs to be sterilized because it is always brand new for every client.
-All of equipment is either covered in plastic AND disinfected or it is completely disposed of when the procedure is complete.
+All of our equipment is either covered in plastic AND disinfected or it is completely disposed of when the procedure is complete.